IDCoin/IDCoin/README.md

 Who's opinion would you trust?
 A friend of a friend or some greedy for-profit corporation?

 By leveraging some of the ideas implemented in Namecoin that feedback and reputation could be amended over time -- this means that you could essentially agree to show payment schedule performance until the loan was satisfied or discharged and then simply indicate an overall status after some period of time.

+IDCOINS SHOW PROVENANCE

+Since the inputs and outputs can be easily traced back to the origin you could in theory discover ASTROTURFING whereby one individual distributes coins that are in turn spent back to increase positive feedback on a self-serving transaction.

 IDCOINS AS A PREDICTION MARKET DRIVEN DNS REPLACEMENT